Korala: Geography

 Korala is situated on the drainage divide between the Yarlung Tsangpo and Ganges river basins.
 At 4660 m, it is the lowest pass across the Himalayan mountain range.
 As such, it forms the key col for K2 on the ridgeline connecting it to Mount Everest.
 The Kali Gandaki River has its source near the southern side of the pass.

 History

 Korala is one of the oldest routes between the two regions.
 It was historically used for salt trade between Tibet and Nepalese kingdoms.
-Up until 2008 when Nepali monarchy was abolished, Upper Mustang was the Kingdom of Lo, an ethnic Tibetan kingdom that was a suzerainty of Kingdom of Nepal.
+Up until 2008 when the Nepali monarchy was abolished, Upper Mustang was the Kingdom of Lo, an ethnic Tibetan kingdom that was a suzerainty of Kingdom of Nepal.
 The suzerainty allowed for a certain level of independence in local governance from the Nepalese central government.

 During the late 1950s and 60s, the Tibetan guerrilla group Chushi Gangdruk operated out of Upper Mustang with the intention of raiding PLA positions in Tibet.
 This led to a border incident that caused the killing of a Nepalese officer who was mistaken by Chinese border guards as a Tibetan rebel.